 As teak is as durable as it is attractive, it enjoys wide popularity in making furniture.
 Hence, it is no wonder that it serves well for picnic tables.
 However, there are some grades of teak that cost a lot.
 Hence, you would have to give it some thought to use it for making a picnic table.
 However, teak has a reasonable level of natural weather resistance, as well as resistance to rod and decay.
 It even produces natural oil that repels insects.

-Salient Features Of Teak
+Characteristics Of Teak

 - Appearance: Dark brown or golden brown